dosthing/Finance-Analysis-System/README.md

 # Finance-Analysis-System
-We fetch some data from internet and use some technology to anlyse the finace market.
+We fetch some data from internet and use some technology to analyse the finace market.